-After reviewing all evidence and information regarding the allegation, the Professional Misconduct Committee will use the preponderance of evidence standards to determine responsibility and appropriate sanctions.
+After reviewing all evidence and information regarding the allegation, the Professional Misconduct Committee uses the preponderance of evidence standards to determine responsibility and appropriate sanctions.

-If the Professional Misconduct Committee finds that the facts do not support the allegation(s), the student will be found not responsible and notified of the outcome.
+If the Professional Misconduct Committee finds that the facts do not support the allegation(s), the student shall be found not responsible and notified of the outcome.

-If the Professional Misconduct Committee finds the facts support the allegation(s) against the student, the student shall be found responsible, and the Professional Misconduct Committee will assign sanctions.
+If the Professional Misconduct Committee finds the facts support the allegation(s) against the student, the student shall be found responsible, and the Professional Misconduct Committee assigns sanctions.

-The PMC co-chair will notify the student, using the student’s University-issued email address, of the Committee’s decision through a formal decision letter.
+The PMC co-chair notifies the student, using the student’s University-issued email address, of the Committee’s decision through a formal decision letter.
 Additionally, the student’s Program Director and any parties involved in the completion and review of sanctions will also receive a copy of the decision letter.
 Decisions are not final until this letter is sent to the student.
-The PMC will seek to issue its decision within three business days after the hearing but may require additional time to render the decision.
+The PMC seeks to issue its decision within three business days after the hearing but may require additional time to render the decision.

 Sanctions are determined based on the severity of the violation, past conduct history, and any aggravating or mitigating factors.
 One or more of the following sanctions may be imposed on any student for any single violation of University policy and/or rules.
 Sanctions include but are not limited to those outlined below.